mistergibson/radio/README.md

 # Import a gpodder OPML export
 ... fetch_podcasts --import-opml ~/gpodder-subscriptions.opml

+# Switch a show between archived and live
+... fetch_podcasts --archive some_show_slug
+... fetch_podcasts --unarchive some_show_slug

 # Remove a show and all its data
 ... fetch_podcasts --delete-show some_show_slug
 ```